nats-io/natscli/jsch/README.md

 meta, _ := jsch.ParseJSMsgMetadata(msg)
 ```

-At this point you have access to `Stream`, `Consumer` for the names and `StreamSequence`, `ConsumerSequence` to determine which exact message and `Delivered` for how many times it was redelivered.
+At this point you have access to `meta.Stream`, `meta.Consumer` for the names and `meta.StreamSequence`, `meta.ConsumerSequence` to determine which exact message and `meta.Delivered` for how many times it was redelivered.

 ### Other Actions